Dilan012/Falling-Detection-System/README.md

 This fall detection system is intended to provide a reliable method of detecting falls, a common and serious problem among the elderly.
 The device captures acceleration and gyroscope data using the MPU 6050 sensor and processes the data with a KNN algorithm, which has been trained to recognize different activities, including falls.

+## Prototype

+The device is attached to a belt
 <img src="Picture1.jpg" alt="Fall Detection Device" width="300"/>

 ## Features